planetfederal/qgis-tester-plugin/doc/usage.rst

 The two first steps are automated, so the user doesnt have to do anything.
 At the end of those steps, the project will have a vector layer with a symbology stored in the project, and a WMS layer with a symbology that is used client side.

-The thrid step is manual, and the test panel will show something like this.
+The third step is manual, and the test panel will show something like this.

 .. image:: testpanel_verify_rendering.png
 	:align: center